Te Aute College: Funding

+The funding of the Trust through the granting of leases of the lands that was not used for school operations was the subject of debate in the early part of the 20th century.
+After the 1906 Royal Commission into the operations of the Trust the endowed lands was placed under lease in perpetuity, which restricted the ability of subsequent managers of the Trust to generate income from the lands.
+In 1963 an attempt was made to improve the finances of the Trust.
+In the 1970s, the college was again hit by financial difficulties.
+In 1976 Te Aute become a State Integrated School under the 1975 Integration Act.

 Scholarships

 Several scholarship funds have been set up since the college's establishment.
 In October 1877, Sir Douglas Maclean set up the Te Makarini Trust with an initial endowment of £3,000, which still provides annual scholarships to gifted students.
 The fund was established in memory of Sir Donald McLean, an influential figure in Māori-settler relations in the mid-1800s and a prominent Hawke's Bay magistrate.
 In 1908, a legacy of £1,000 from the late Sir Walter Buller was gifted to the Te Aute Trustees for investment, the proceeds of which provided for a scholarship for many of the college's students over the following decades.